cccbr/runningatower/content/docs/040-finance/index.md

 ![Electronic donation](donate_350.jpg)

 Consider having an electronic payment system for fees and casual donations.
-These may involve a commission charge which, although low, reduces the donation received.
+This may involve a commission charge which, although low, reduces the donation received.
 Implementing this should involve the ***[PCC](../170-glossary/#pcc)*** and its treasurer, within a church in the ***[C of E](../170-glossary/#c-of-e)***.
-It may allow gift aid to be recovered and ensure that payments for ringing can be captured in an appropriate account.
+It may allow gift aid to be recovered and ensure that payments for ringing are captured in an appropriate account.
 N.B.
-Request for Gift Aid, enabling tax to be reclaimed, only applies to charities and HMRC registered charitable groups.
+Consider a request for Gift Aid, this enables tax to be reclaimed.
+It only applies to charities and HMRC registered charitable groups.

 ## Payment of Fees

-Arrangements must also be made for how the ringers receive any payments.
+Arrangements must be made for how the ringers receive any payments.
 In the ***[C of E](../170-glossary/#c-of-e)***, it is likely that a couple getting married pay the whole cost at one time.
 The church then arranges the transfer of money to the recipient groups.
 With the reduction in use of cash, the church may expect to do this via a bank transfer.

 ## Subscriptions